 I am a doctoral student in Organizational Behavior (Micro) at Stanford’s Graduate School of Business.

 My research draws on organizational, social, and health psychology to investigate factors influencing health-related beliefs and health outcomes.
-One of my projects is on the unintended adverse effects of workplace health promotion on employees’ health and well-being.
+One of my projects examines how workplace health programs can affect employees’ attitudes, health, and well-being in unexpected ways, due to perspective differences and implicit information communicated by these programs.
 In another line of research, I study how the social and institutional environment (e.g., social comparison, public health guidelines) shapes people’s physical activity, mindsets about their physical activity, health and longevity.
 Finally, I investigate how wearable fitness trackers shape users’ mindsets, behavior, and physiological functioning, with the goal of designing user interfaces that promote sustained health improvements.

-My collaborators include Alia Crum, Jeff Pfeffer, and James Landay.
+My collaborators include Alia Crum, Jeff Pfeffer, Frank Flynn, and James Landay.
 I am also a member of the Stanford Mind & Body Lab.